buzz (noun, verb) /bʌz/ LISTEN

 - I'm not sure if I'm going to be able to make that meeting; could you buzz me tomorrow?
 I should know by then.

 buzz off: go away.
 Example: “Your little brother is so annoying; can’t you just tell him to buzz off?”

 In pop culture

 Buzz Lightyear is the name of one of the main characters in the movie Toy Story.
-You can see the newly arrived Buzz introducing himself to the other toys in this clip:
+You can see the trailer for his 2022 movie here: